hathora/builder/docs/buildkit/reference.md

 const encoder = new TextEncoder();
 const decoder = new TextDecoder();

-// sha256 hash of app secret
-const APP_ID = "...";
+// Hathora appId from the coordinator const APP_ID = "...";
 // create client
 const client = new HathoraClient(APP_ID);